Rudra-Prasad-Das/High-Level-Design/amazon.md

 The product data is not very structured.
 Database choice : No-SQL Database / Document DB  -> MongoDB or DynamoDB

+Order :

+While SQL databases typically require two separate tables—one for storing order details and another for storing the individual items within each order—using a NoSQL database offers several advantages, especially when dealing with large, variable numbers of items in each order.

+With a NoSQL database, such as MongoDB, you can store all the items within an order as an array inside the same JSON document.
+This eliminates the need for multiple tables and complex joins, making data retrieval simpler and more efficient.

 ### APIs :